 Boris Johnson has announced that he will set out a “comprehensive plan” on how to restart the economy in his “roadmap” which will be shared on Sunday.
 This is good news, however sketchy details suggest that businesses will have to continue to maintain social distancing, minimise the numbers using equipment and continue home working where possible.
-Furthermore, the government’s Coronavirus job retention scheme is presently due to end on 30 June 2020 and businesses will need to think about what happens next.
+Furthermore, the government’s Coronavirus job retention scheme is due to end on 31 October 2020 and businesses will need to think about what happens next.

 Return to Work

 It is likely that a return to work will be a staged process and the use of public transport will have an impact as to whether employees are able to return to work.
 Considerations that business will need to consider:

 Health and Safety of Staff

 The health and safety of staff is a key consideration for all businesses implementing a return to work plan.

 - Minimise hot-desking

 - Consider how communal areas, canteens and kitchens can be kept safe